alexzarbn/ulocalizer/README.md

 + Click on "Get a free API key"
 + If you don't have an account there, first it will ask you to create such one, then you can access API key request.
 + Agree with terms and click "Get API key" and copy the presented key string.
-+ Open ULocalizer, go to Settings (right corner of the app) and paste previously copied API key.
++ Open ULocalizer, go to Settings (right corner of the app) and paste previously copied API key, restart the app.
 + That's it, you're ready to go!
 Open your project and choose(buttons near build & show console) what you would like to translate: whole project, selected language, selected node or selected items.